rrampello/Richard-Rampello-Projects/README.md

-HTML and CSS first project
-It is my resume
-I code in notepad, although I have video studio code as well
+HTML and CSS first project, which is my resume.
+I code in notepad, although I have visual code studio as well.